Skeith00/jwt-authentication-node/README.md

 # jwt-authentication-node
 JWT authentication using node.js

-First of all, we need to run all docker containers(PostgreSQL) makeing use of the docker-compose file under docker folder:
+First of all, we need to run all docker containers(PostgreSQL) making use of the docker-compose file under docker folder:

 `docker-compose up`